Amplatzer Steerable Delivery Sheath Complications

 An air embolism stemming from a cardiac catheterization that affects coronary circulation can lead to a heart attack.
 Cardiac catheterization is a medical procedure used to diagnose or treat some heart conditions.

-Though small air embolisms have minimal clinical consequences, a large embolism can lead to myocardial infarction (heart attack), hemodynamic instability (unstable blood pressure) and ventricular arrhythmia.
+Though small air embolisms have minimal clinical consequences, a large embolism can lead to myocardial infarction (heart attack), hemodynamic instability (unstable blood pressure, blood flow and oxygen delivery) and ventricular arrhythmia (a heart rhythm abnormality).

-- A blocked artery can cause the body to develop blood clots.
+- A partially obstructed blood vessel can cause the body to develop blood clots.

-- Coronary thrombosis is a blocked artery in the heart that can lead to a heart attack.
+- Coronary thrombosis is a blocked artery in the heart that prevents blood flow to the cardiac muscle and lead to a heart attack.

 Medical intervention for a heart attack depends on the severity of the event.
 Medications and procedures can break up the clot, while resuscitative measures can address failed or irregular heartbeat.